DDoS/GBAiD/README.md

 - Mario kart
 - Pokemon Emerald
 - Legend of Zelda: a link to the past
+- Legend of Zelda: Minish Cap
+- Doom
+- Classic NES Series: Super Mario Bros.

-Mario Kart exhibits some light graphical glitches due problems with timings in the graphics (this also affects the world map in LoZ).
+Mario Kart exhibits some light graphical glitches due problems with timings (this also affects the world map in LoZ).

+The Classic NES Series games load, but are very glitchy.
+Considering the anti-emulation feature implemented in them, just the fact that they load is a good thing.

 The emulator uses just under 50% CPU on my 2.66GHz dual core i7 (4GB RAM), at 60 FPS.